 Almost every food you already make can be made vegan, even things like Yorkshire puddings and meringues that traditionally relied on eggs.

 In many cases, veganising meals is no more complex than swapping dairy milk for plant milk, or eggs in your cake recipe for flaxseed.
 So, don’t worry about what you’ll miss, because you don’t have to miss anything at all.

-While veganising your favourite foods is a great place to start, why not use the opportunity to embrace some new foods, recipes and ingredients, and leave behind the monotony of seven-meals-on-repeat.
+While veganising your favourite foods is a great place to start, why not use the opportunity to embrace some new foods, recipes and ingredients, and leave behind the monotony of the same meals on repeat?

-Pizza, pasta, curry and spag bol are all delicious when made vegan but there is much more to vegan life!
+Pizza, pasta, curry and spag bol are all delicious when made plant-based, but there is much more to vegan life!
 For inspiration, head to our recipe section to check out what’s on offer.

-You’ll find Brazilian Feijoada, mushroom shawarma, meatballs, jackfruit burgers and many more mouth-watering main meals.
+You’ll find global cuisines, meat-free meatballs, jackfruit burgers and many more mouth-watering main meals.
 You’ll also find banoffee pie, vegan lava cake and pomegranate cheesecake if you were looking for something a bit more decadent.

 For many people, cheese is the staple ingredient in a vegetarian diet.
 It’s what we put in sandwiches, grate over pasta and grill on toast.

 It also seems to be an integral part of every meal we have ever been offered in restaurants (we’ll get to that issue later).
 So, it’s no surprise that we think we can’t live without it.